 There are a variety of mechanisms to prevent pregnancy, otherwise known as contraception.
-Birth control pills are popular in the United States, while intrauterine devices (IUD) are most common worldwide.
+Birth control pills are popular in the United States, while intrauterine devices (IUDs) are most common worldwide.
 Birth control pills or oral contraceptives (OCPs) are very effective, safe, and reversible.
 One advantage of OCPs is the ability to manipulate the onset of bleeding or suppress it entirely while on vacation or for special events.
 Unfortunately, there are many myths associated with OCPs and their side effects, but overall they can be used to safely prevent pregnancy and even treat some conditions, such as polycystic ovarian syndrome (PCOS).

 Types of birth control

 Condoms prevent sperm from accessing the egg as do diaphragms, whereas copper IUDs prevent act as a spermicide.
 Progestin-containing IUDs act by making the lining of the uterus unfavorable for fertilization, and hormonal contraceptives such as the Nuva ring, an intravaginal insert, birth control pills, depo-provera, and implantable hormones act to stop ovulation or egg release, alter tubal motility and make the lining of the uterus unfavorable for implantation should an egg get released accidentally.
 The low levels of hormone release act on the hypothalamus/pituitary to trick the glands into thinking the ovary is not ready to release an egg due to a steady, low level of hormone circulating in the blood.